Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane: Introduction

 Unfortunately, dependable, precise, and complete data on viscosity for different lubricants remains scarce.
-In particular for high pressures (> \SI{1}{\giga\pascal}), relevant for heavily loaded contacts operating in the thermo-elastohydrodynamic lubrication (TEHL) regime, experimental data is very limited.
-Performing ultra-high-pressure experiments, even up to \SI{1}{\giga\pascal}, is notably challenging and requires highly specialized equipment~\cite{Bair2019High}.
-Since the early 2000s, Molecular Dynamics (MD) has gained traction as a promising alternative~\cite{Daivis1994, McCabe2001, Martini2006}.
-With only the molecular structure and an appropriate force field as inputs, MD simulations can, in principle, make predictions and give detailed atomistic insight at any thermodynamic state~\cite{Ewen2018, Spikes2014, Maginn2020}.
-However, accurate predictions of bulk and shear viscosity of hydrocarbon lubricants using MD are notoriously challenging, even at ambient conditions.
-These challenges exacerbate under very high hydrostatic pressures, since the viscosity of hydrocarbon lubricants is known to increase nearly exponentially with pressure~\cite{Bair2019High}, significantly slowing down molecular motion and complicating statistical sampling from simulations.
+In particular for high pressures (> \SI{1}{\giga\pascal}), relevant for heavily loaded contacts operating under elastohydrodynamic lubrication (EHL) and thermo-elastohydrodynamic lubrication (TEHL) conditions, experimental data is very limited.
+Performing ultra-high-pressure experiments, even up to \SI{1}{\giga\pascal}, is notably challenging and requires highly specialized equipment.\cite{Bair2019High} Since the early 2000s, Molecular Dynamics (MD) has gained traction as a promising alternative.\cite{Daivis1994, McCabe2001, Martini2006} With only the molecular structure and an appropriate force field as inputs, MD simulations can, in principle, make predictions and give detailed atomistic insight at any thermodynamic state.\cite{Ewen2018, Spikes2014, Maginn2020} However, accurate predictions of bulk and shear viscosity of hydrocarbon lubricants using MD are notoriously challenging, even at ambient conditions.
+These challenges exacerbate under very high pressures, since the viscosity of hydrocarbon lubricants is known to increase nearly exponentially with pressure,\cite{Bair2019High} significantly slowing down molecular motion and complicating statistical sampling from simulations.